-Among quite a few goals for January, three of them seemed lofty in terms of accomplishing quickly.
+Among quite a few goals for January, three of them seemed lofty.

 The third, and perhaps most daunting because it has been put on the household back burner for years now, was loading up all of Ben’s childhood and teen years’ relics from the closet in the room he had at home and hauling it all to the attic.

 Oh, I can hear the critics now: “Why don’t you make him do it?”
 Well, I’ll tell you why.
 It’s because at 24, he’s too old to care about any of that stuff right now, and too young to realize that one day he will.
 In the meantime, we’re the ones who will likely help him move heaven only knows how many times and we don’t want to haul around the dozen or so containers full of his vintage things.